virtualex-itv/chocolatey-packages/automatic/openlens/README.md

 OpenLens is the only IDE you'll ever need to take control of your Kubernetes clusters.
 OpenLens is open source and free.

-* **Note:** By default, this package will install into the current user profile, however, the following parameter is available to install for all users: `/ALLUSERS`
+* **Note:** By default, this package will install for all users, however, the following parameter is available to install into the current user profile: `/CURRENTUSER`

-Example: `choco install openlens --params='"/ALLUSERS"'`
+Example: `choco install openlens --params='"/CURRENTUSER"'`

 To have choco remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`